Another Word For OPINION

 Noun : A rough calculation or assessment of the value, size, or cost of something.

-Noun : (construction and business) A document (or verbal notification) specifying how much a job is likely to cost.
+Noun : (specifically in business and construction) A document (or verbal notification) specifying how much a job is likely to cost.

 Noun : An upper limitation on some positive quantity.